VinceDillonMath/VinceDillonMath.github.io/_posts/2025-07-05-example-post.md

     where $\mathbb{H}^n(K)=\mathbb{H}(\mathbb{H}^{n-1}(K)).$ We call the sequence $\{\mathbb{H}^i(K)\}_{i=0}^\infty$ the class field tower of $K$.
 The question is this: for any number field $K$, does the class field tower $\{\mathbb{H}^i(K)\}$ eventually stabilize?
 That is, does there exist some $N\in \mathbb{N}$ such that for every $i\geq \mathbb N$, $[\mathbb{H}^i(K):\mathbb{H}^N(K)]=1$?
 There's a nice equivalent formulation: given a number field $K$, does the exist a finite extension $L$ such that $\mathcal O_L$ is a PID?

-\textit{Proof of equivalence:} One direction is easy.
+*Proof of equivalence:* One direction is easy.
 If the CFTP has a positive solution, then for any number field $K$, we can find some
     \begin{equation} [\mathbb{H}^i(K):\mathbb{H}^{i-1}(K)]=1.
     \end{equation}
     Then since $\mathrm{Gal}(\mathbb{H}^i(K)/\mathbb{H}^{i-1}(K))\cong C_{\mathbb{H}^{i-1}(K)}$ are both trivial, we have $|C_{\mathbb{H}^{i-1}(K)}|=1$ and hence $\mathcal{O}_{\mathbb{H}^{i-1}(K)}$ is a PID. \\